-At VES, we decided to leave this key stage of the investigation in the hands of the only Diagnostic Imaging specialist working in Singapore.
-It provides us with a full range of imaging tests, without delays in interpretation.
+VES provides a full range of imaging tests, without delays in interpretation.
 By working on-site, we can review and repeat the studies until reaching the required standards for diagnosis.
 This will spare these patients the risk of undergoing multiple procedures and allows a faster communication and transition between departments, should a procedure be performed under the same anesthesia.

 Patients undergoing some Imaging procedures will usually be staged and assessed after being admitted by one of our clinicians.
 These inpatients may receive a series of tests (blood samples, coagulation test) prior to the test in order to optimize the outcome of the procedure (usually performed under some chemical restraint, either sedation or anesthesia).

-If the wish of your veterinarian is to refer your pet directly to the Imaging Department as an outpatient (external referral), our team will provide with a few pre-requisites at the time of the referral.
+If the wish of your veterinarian is to refer your pet directly as an outpatient (external referral), our team will provide with a few pre-requisites at the time of the referral.
 This is to ensure that these procedures can be performed with the same standards of care as for our in-patients.

 Our Diagnostic Imaging equipment comprises of: